 All students are required to enroll in CIE-100 and CIE-200 during the fall and spring, respectively, of their first year.
 (In unusual circumstances, students, with permission of the Office of the Dean, may take CIE in the second year.)

 While Common Intellectual Experience Seminars have an enrollment limited to 16 students to provide an atmosphere conducive to discovery and inquiry, the small sections meet together, from time to time, for common events.
 Faculty members from all disciplines lead students to reflect about significant issues that introduce them to the intellectual climate of the College.
 Reading assignments consist of seven or eight books or equivalents.
 Frequent writing and oral assignments are required throughout the course.

 This course allows deeper exploration into issues and texts encountered in CIE-100 and CIE-200.
 While the topics may vary each semester, this seminar will be a discussion-oriented, interdisciplinary course that permits engagement with themes in a more sustained and focused manner.
-Prerequisite: Junior or senior standing.
+Prerequisite: Sophomore standing or higher.
 Three hours per week.
 Four semester hours.
 (Possible D or G, depending on the topic.)